frank3498/Application-Web-Design-/README.md

-# Application Web Design
+# Web Application Design

-Student Data
+## Student Information

-Name: Francisco Javier Millan Bañuelos
+- **Name:** Francisco Javier Millán Bañuelos

-Registration Number: 03074337
+- **Registration Number:** 03074337

-Degree: Ingeniería en Desarrollo de Software
+- **Degree:** Software Engineering

-Semester: 6.º
+- **Semester:** 6th

-Subject Data
+## Course Information

-Subject: Diseño de Aplicaciones Web
+- **Subject:** Web Application Design

-Professor: Salvador
+- **Professor:** Salvador

 ---

-What is Markdown?
+## What is Markdown?

-Markdown es un lenguaje de marcado ligero que sirve para dar formato a texto plano.
+Markdown is a lightweight markup language used to format plain text.

-Se usa mucho en documentación y en archivos `README` porque permite agregar títulos, listas, enlaces, imágenes y texto en negritas o cursivas.
+It is widely used in documentation and `README` files because it allows you to add headings, lists, links, images, as well as bold or italic text.

-También puede convertirse fácilmente a HTML u otros formatos.
+Markdown can also be easily converted into HTML or other formats.